-Wednesdays and Saturdays 12-3pm.
-We are closed December to February
+Wednesday & Saturday 12-3pm.
+We’re closed December to February

-WE’RE OPEN any other day of the year for events, workshops, group & school visits – just get in touch.
+WE’RE OPEN any day of the year for events, workshops, schools & groups – just get in touch

 While plants in this physic garden are used medicinally, some are also poisonous, even common plants that grow in most gardens like delphinium, euphorbia, foxglove, laburnum & yew, plus others like mandrake, belladonna and poison ivy (see our Magic & Medicine Area).
 Do not eat or put any in, or near, your mouth unless you have consulted a Staff member on identification and safety.
 The physic garden cannot be held responsible if you do.

 If you are considering taking a plant medicinally always consult a registered medical herbalist and inform your healthcare provider if you are taking any medication or have any medical conditions.
 You can also refer to an authoritative website, for example www.nlm.nih.gov/medlineplus/druginfo/natural/.